ORNL/ReSolve/docs/sphinx/developer_guide/profiling.rst

 ``out.m`` and store it in directory ``out.d``.
 The data in ``out.d`` can be viewed using ``hpcviewer`` tool.

-It is recommended to download and install graphical version of `HPCToolkit viewer <http://hpctoolkit.org/download.html>`_ on your local machine and analyze profiling data there.
+It is recommended to download and install the graphical version of `HPCToolkit viewer <http://hpctoolkit.org/download.html>`_ on your local machine and analyze profiling data there.
 The graphical user interface provides many productivity features but often runs slowly over SSH connection.